-As an educational institution, TUS is accredited by the Distance Education Accrediting Commission.
+As an educational institution, TUS, comprised of William Howard Taft University and Taft Law School, is accredited by the Distance Education Accrediting Commission.
 The Distance Education Accrediting Commission is listed by the US Department of Education as a recognized accrediting agency.
 The Distance Education Accrediting Commission is recognized by the Council for Higher Education (CHEA).